jennyballif/jennyballif.github.io/_posts/2016-11-29-science-mom-s-guide-to-water-part-1.md

 [VIDEO]

-You can preview the accompanying guide here by scrolling through the pages in the viewer below and then print your own copy on 8½ x 11, 11 x 17, A3 or A4 size paper. __Don’t forget to print “Actual size.”
+You can preview the accompanying guide here by scrolling through the pages in the viewer below.
+To print your own copy, just select your preferred size of paper: 8½ x 11, 11 x 17, A3 or A4. __Don’t forget to print “Actual size.”
 Do not print “Fit to page” or the book won’t come out right.__ For instructions on folding, check out: How to make a 14 page book from one piece of paper. [link]

 And join us next time for Science Mom’s Guide to Water, Part 2[link], where we investigate **surface tension**.